bevyengine/rfcs/rfcs/ui-building-blocks.md

 Every style parameter has both a `MyStyle<Base>` and a `MyStyle<Final>` variant, stored together on each entity.
 When creating a new style parameter, you must ensure that it implements `StyleParam`, typically achieved with `#[derive(StyleParam)]`.

+Styles can be modified directly, by modifying the `Styles` component of the widgets you wish to modify.
+When spawning entities, you may find it convenient to work with the relevant `EntityCommands` methods instead to reduce the number of function parameters your systems need.
+Pass in the type of your resource(s) that implements the `StyleResource` trait as type parameters, and the next time commands are processed, the entity stored in that resource will be added to (or removed from) the `Styles` component of your widget entity.

 When working on complex games or applications, you're likely to want to group your styles into **themes**, automatically applying them to large groups of widgets at once.
 In Bevy, themes are applied by adding a generic system that corresponds to that theme to your app's schedule.